 The 21-to-27 credit Inclusive Education (postbaccalaureate licensure) Program features a selection of courses designed to prepare educators for initial Massachusetts licensure in math/science, 5-8.

-This course covers current policy and practice related to English learners (ELs) in schools with a special focus on Sheltered English Immersion (SEI) settings.
+This course covers current policy and practice related to English Learners (ELs) in schools with a special focus on Sheltered English Immersion (SEI) Settings.
 Topics will include diversity issues, content/academic vocabulary development and literacy skills (including listening, speaking, reading and writing) to provide teachers with the knowledge and strategies to support ELs in classrooms.

 *May be waived with documented, state-approved sheltered English immersion (SEI) endorsement.

-This course examines and unpacks contemporary issues in the field of education and provides prospective teachers with a beginning foundation for understanding the teaching profession and the US education system, including policy and governance.
+This course examines and unpacks contemporary issues in the field of education and provides prospective teachers with a beginning foundation for understanding the teaching profession and the U.S. education system, including policy and governance.
 The historical, legal, ethical, and pedagogical foundations for social justice education and democratic education will be explored, as well as the education reform context and emerging policies.
 The course will include an examination of professional ethics and standards.

 Required field experience.